By AAA of Western and Central New York

 Food is a big part of holiday fun, but festivities can take your attention away from cooking and lead to fires.
-According to the U.S. Fire Administration, “from 2014 to 2016, an estimated 2,400 residential building fires in 2014, according to the U.S. on Thanksgiving Day and caused an estimated 5 deaths, 25 injuries and $19 million in property loss.”
+According to the U.S. Fire Administration, “from 2014 to 2016, an estimated 2,400 residential building fires were reported to fire departments in the U.S. on Thanksgiving Day and caused an estimated 5 deaths, 25 injuries and $19 million in property loss.”

 More cooking fires occur on Thanksgiving than any other day of the year.
-In fact, the National Fire Protection Association reports that, “in 2017, U.S. fire departments responded to an estimated 1,600 home cooking fires on Thanksgiving, the peak day for such fires” compared with the average day, with Christmas Day and Christmas Eve not far behind).
+In fact, the National Fire Protection Association reports that, “in 2017, U.S. fire departments responded to an estimated 1,600 home cooking fires on Thanksgiving, the peak day for such fires” compared with the average day (with Christmas Day and Christmas Eve not far behind).
 Unattended cooking was, by far, the leading contributing factor in cooking fires and fire deaths.

 Before you bake, broil, grill, sear or fry, remember these tips for fireproof feasts:

 •Stay in the kitchen when you are cooking on the stovetop, so you can keep an eye on the food.
 Stay in the home when cooking your turkey, and check on it frequently.

 •Plan television time, video chats, chores and other activities outside of meal preparation time to limit distractions.

 •Everyone loves hanging out in the kitchen – which can lead to bumps, spills and other injuries, especially when kids are involved.
 To minimize accidents and divert traffic, put snacks, games and toys in another room.
 Keep children away from the stove.